top of page

 Fatherhood issues often emerge when emotional demands exceed a man's existing skills.
 Many fathers discover that competence, confidence, and control—traits rewarded in other areas of life—are insufficient at home.
 Children require emotional presence, patience, and responsiveness that cannot be faked or postponed.

 Own fathers shape this reckoning.
-A man’s memory of his father’s relationship to emotions—whether open, restrained, or emotionally unavailable—becomes newly relevant.
+A man's memory of his father's relationship to emotions—whether open, restrained, or emotionally unavailable—becomes newly relevant and often reveals intergenerational patterns that directly influence fatherhood issues.
 What was once background context now feels like instruction, even when it was never intended as such.

 Emotional Presence as Daily Practice